Thrills in the air

-My initial plan was to do paragliding and enjoy a bird’s eye view of Pokhara on board the ultralight flight.
+My initial plan was to paraglide and enjoy a bird’s eye view of Pokhara on board the ultralight flight.
 Zipline and Bungy jump was not on my bucket list.
 But I had to change the plan as Ms. Shiney Khetan, the executive director of Highground Adventures Nepal, the operator of both the activities, asked me to try these new adventures and made all the arrangements while I was on my way to Pokhara.
-When I reached their office to get the details, I was thinking of doing the Zipline only.
+When I reached their office to get the details, I was only thinking of doing the Zipline.

 Bungy Jump!
 These two words can bring chills down the spine of anyone.
 I felt the same when I was first offered the opportunity to try it along with the Zipline.

 I had never dared or dreamt of doing Bungy.
-But I was persuaded by Mr. Abhinav Churiwal of Highground Adventures to enjoy the jump without any fear.
+But I was persuaded by Mr. Abhinav Churiwal of Highground Adventures to enjoy the jump without fear.
 Reluctantly, I booked the combo.
-I was told to report at their office early the next morning.
+I was told to report to their office early the following day.

 With some mixed feelings, I reached the office on time.
 I was greeted by the staff and told to wait for a while as they were awaiting other clients to arrive.
 It rained the whole night, and the morning was cloudy.
-Despite this, I got a chance to see the tip of Machapuchhre from my hotel room briefly.
+Despite this, I briefly got to see the tip of Machapuchhre from my hotel room.
 I was a little bit worried about the weather condition, and on top of that, the nervousness was killing me.

-The crew welcomed us all and gave some tips and briefed us about the safety procedures.
+The crew welcomed us all, gave some tips, and briefed us about safety procedures.
 The Zipline in Pokhara is 1,800 meters long and has a vertical drop of 600 meters.
 It starts from the top of Sarangkot hill and slides down to a maximum speed of up to 120 km per hour to the landing site at Hemja.
-The Zipline is the longest, steepest, and fastest Zipline in the whole world, according to the company.
+According to the company, the Zipline is the longest, steepest, and fastest Zipline in the world.

 After a test ride was made, we were informed to get ready.
 I was the first one to be called along with an Asian girl.
-We went up the ramp, hung and harnessed in our racks, and stretched our feet on the metal gates that were closed until the start of the ride.
+We went up the ramp, hung and harnessed in our racks, and stretched our feet on the closed metal gates until the start of the ride.
 After some last-minute safety instructions by the crew, the countdown began, the gates opened, and the Zipline launched down the cliff at an extreme speed.
-The initial fly down was a bit nerve-wracking.
-The creaking sound of the pulley hooked in the cable was adding to the thrill.
-Blazing wind hitting my face speeding down with some shakes in between made it the ride of a lifetime.
+The initial fly-down was a bit nerve-wracking.
+The creaking sound of the pulley hooked in the cable was added to the thrill.
+The blazing wind hitting my face speeding down with some shakes in between made it the ride of a lifetime.

 Flying down, I could see the other side of Pokhara city open before me beneath the cloud, showing the stunning view of the surrounding hills and green forests.
 Very soon, I could see crew members waving a white flag.
 It was a signal to pull the cable, which applies brakes to the Zipline.
 I finally came to the base station.
 The ride may have lasted just two minutes, but it was enough to take my breath away.
 The experience was incredible!

 I was attached to the bungee cord and told to step on the edge.
-With GoPro mounted on my helmet, the crew prepared me for the jump.
+The crew prepared me for the jump with GoPro mounted on my helmet.
 I couldn’t look down.
-I felt the longer I stand on the edge, the harder it would be for me to take the plunge.
+I felt the longer I stood on the edge, the harder it would be for me to take the plunge.
 There was no looking back.
 I spread my arms, and the countdown began – 5, 4, 3, 2, 1, and Go!
-A slight push and I dived with my eyes opened, and hands spread like wings.
+With a slight push, I dived with my eyes opened and my hands spread like wings.
 The fall was swift.
-The freefall that lasted three seconds was the most gruesome seconds of my life.
+The freefall that lasted three seconds was the most gruesome second of my life.